fusioncharts/dev_centre_docs/chart-guide/chart-configurations/drill-down.md

 ### Use JavaScript functions as links

-Instead of using simple links in drill-down charts, you can also use JavaScript functions, present in the same page, which you can invoke when a data plot on the chart is clicked.
+Instead of using simple links in drill down  charts, you can also use JavaScript functions, present in the same page, which you can invoke when a data plot on the chart is clicked.
 FusionCharts provides two ways for setting JavaScript functions as links, as detailed below:

 The `j-` prefix